 Ideal Conditions for an Outdoor Aquarium

-Many native tropical fish of temperate and sub-tropical climates can be kept and will thrive and breed in outdoor fountains and ponds if certain conditions are met:
+Many aquarium fish that come from temperate and subtropical climates will thrive and breed in outdoor fountains and ponds if certain conditions are met.

-- The average water temperature must be consistently over 65 degrees F at night and over 72 F in the daytime.
+- The average water temperature must be consistently over 65 degrees Fahrenheit at night and over 72 degrees Fahrenheit in the daytime.
 When the weather starts getting cooler, the fish need to be brought indoors.

-- The pond needs to be at least partially submerged in the earth, which “normalizes” the average temperature within the body of water.
-A fountain with a substantial wall thickness in the pond portion also could work.
-It should be of a size large enough that the summer sun doesn't overheat the water.
+- A pond should be at least partially submerged in the earth, which helps to normalize water temperature.
+A fountain with a substantial wall thickness in the pool portion also could work.

-- Grass clippings should not be allowed to fall into the pond since this risks cross-contamination by pest control substances or fertilizers that could poison the fish and plants in the pond.
-Cut grass, leaves or other debris will also decompose quickly and contaminate the water, making it cloudy and increasing the ammonia level.
+- Grass clippings should not be allowed to fall into the pond, as they often contain lawn chemicals that could poison the fish and pond plants.
+Cut grass, leaves, and other debris will also decompose quickly and contaminate the water, making it cloudy and increasing the ammonia level.

 - Feed the fish once a day with commercial fish food, similar to what you would feed them in an aquarium.

 Some of the oldest varieties of aquarium fish are called tropical fish, but they come from temperate climates and survive very nicely in unheated aquariums.
 The paradise fish and the White Cloud Mountain minnow are good examples of hardy species that do not need much warmth.

 Goldfish and koi long have been good pond fish, as they can even handle water icing over the top of the pond in the winter.
 But they must be protected from predators and should be kept in deeper water than smaller fish.
 Moreover, goldfish and koi are not effective at controlling mosquitoes, and they produce a substantial amount of waste, requiring more maintenance and filtration than smaller aquarium fish.